Ann & Robert H. Lurie Children’s Hospital

 This article discusses how hospital incident command systems (HICS) were implemented to expand mental and behavioral healthcare (MBHC) services during the COVID-19 pandemic.
 Data on …

-· University of California San Francisco,
+· University of Colorado,

 · Ann and Robert H. Lurie Children’s Hospital,